astrivant/polyad/docs/operations/tracing.md

 not automatic replay of old patches.
 Cached validations expire or are invalidated by relevant watches and known mutations.

 Repeated failed attempts can emit repeated warnings.
-These records are diagnostic observations, not an exactly-once audit journal.
-They neither bypass GraphRules nor change conflict resolution.
-Logs are independent of downstream workload event
-subscriptions: logging an internal operator graph does not expose it through those [event streams](../workloads/workload-events.md).
+These diagnostic records explain each attempt under the existing GraphRules and conflict-resolution policy.
+Logs and downstream workload event subscriptions have separate delivery paths.
+Internal operator graphs remain excluded from application [event streams](../workloads/workload-events.md).

 Structured decisions select identities and bounded scalar details; they do not